data-lessons/23-rd-things/_episodes/02-issues-research-data.md

 -"Learn more: the 5Vs about Big Data everyone must know" -"Challenge me: what are the issues when data is part of an eLab Notebook?"
 keypoints:
-- "Research data is critical to solving the big questions of our time.  "
+- "Research data is critical to solving the big questions of our time."
 date: "Mar.
 2, 2017"
 time: "12-1pm"
 ---